librarianjs/librarian/README.md

 Change any writable attributes of file metadata.

 - File Name
-- Extra.* attributes

-## Alternate Storage and Metadata Engines
+## Storage and Metadata Engines

-Librarian comes with a storage and metadata engine.
+Librarian requires metadata and storage engines to handle the actual file saving.

-By default, the storage engine uses the local file system.

-By default, the metadata engine uses a local sqlite database.
+The packaged storage engine uses the local file system as file storage space, and the packaged metadata engine uses a local sqlite database to store metadata.

+Librarian can store files and metadata on any platform provided that you supply it with a compatible engine.

+Hopefully, these storage engines will be supported in future:

+- Amazon S3
+- Google Cloud

+Ideally the following metadata engines would also be supported:

+- MySQL
+- PostreSQL

 ### Storage Engine

+The storage engine is responsible for saving and retrieving the actual file data.
+The location of the stored data does not matter to librarian.

-The storage engine must implement the following methods
+A valid storage engine must be a Class that implements the following methods:

-#### `get( filePath, callback )`
+#### `get( name, callback )`

 Retrieve the file from the storage location.

-Should trigger the callback with a file buffer or pipe as the second argument.
+Should trigger the callback with:

-The first argument should be `null` if there was no error, true if the file does not exist, and an `Error` if there was another error.

-#### `overwrite( filePath, file, callback )`

-Write a new file over a pre-existing file.

-The first argument should be `null` if there was no error, true if the pre-existing file does not exist, and an `Error` if there was another error.
+1. `new Error( 'reason' )`, or `null` if there was no error.
+2. a Buffer or ReadableStream of the file.

-#### `put( metaId, file, callback )`
+#### `put( name, file, callback )`

-Write a new file to a the specified path
+Write a new file to a the specified path.

+`file` will be passed in as a ReadableStream

+Should trigger the callback with:
-The first argument should be `null` if there was no error and an `Error` if there was an error.
+1. `new Error( 'reason' )`, or `null` if there was no error.

 ### Metadata Engine

-The metadata engine must implement the following methods
+The metadata engine is responsible for storing various attributes about a file:

-#### `get( fileId, callback )`

-Access a metadata object about a file.
-Including at least the following:

 - ID
 - File Name
 - File Size
 - Mime-type

+A valid metadata engine must be a Class that implements the following methods:

+#### `get( id, callback )`

+Access a metadata object about the file:

+- ID
+- File Name
+- File Size
-- extra.*
+- Mime-type

-Should trigger the callback with a metadata object as the second argument.
+Should trigger the callback with:
-Pass any errors as the first argument, otherwise pass null
+1. `new Error( 'reason' )`, or `null` if there was no error.
+2. a metadata object

 #### `all( callback )`

 Access an array of all file metadata objects stored in the db.

-Should trigger the callback with the metadata as the second argument.
+Should trigger the callback with:
-Pass any errors as the first argument, otherwise pass null
+1. `new Error( 'reason' )`, or `null` if there was no error.
+2. an array of all metadata objects

-#### `patch( fileId, newKeys, callback )`
+#### `patch( id, changedKeys, callback )`

-All provided keys will update the changeable values of the file.
-Some values are auto-generated, such as mime-type and file size.
-However, the filename and attributes can be updated in this manner.
+At this time, fileName is really the only changable attribute.
+This may change in future however.

-Should trigger the callback with a metadata object as the only argument
+Should trigger the callback with:
+1. `new Error( 'reason' )`, or `null` if there was no error.
+2. the new metadata object

 #### `new( meta, callback )`

 Insert a new meta object into the metaEngine.

-Should trigger the callback with the created metadata object
+Should trigger the callback with:
+1. `new Error( 'reason' )`, or `null` if there was no error.
+2. the new metadata object